GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 1) How to build a Convolutional Neural Network (CNN) that can detect handwritten digits (with Keras and the MNIST dataset)
 2) How to train and deploy a CNN with the Flask web framework and Keras
-3) How to install and run Minishift (a locally run OpenShift cluster of one image) on your machine
+3) How to install and run Red Hat Code Ready Containers (a locally run OpenShift cluster) on your machine
 4) How to create a project in OpenShift
-5) How to create an app in OpenShift and pull the source code for application from GitHub
+5) How to create an Python app in OpenShift and pull the source code for your application from GitHub

 By the end, you'll end up with a natty web app that will tell you what characters you're drawing, that'll look like this: